raywritescode/raywritescode.github.io/posts/weekly-review/_posts/2016-01-03-weekly-review.md

     When my brother and I were teenagers our dad taught us how to diagnose and how to fix car problems.
 I'm able to fix most car problems that don't require the engine to be removed from the car (only because I don't have access to an engine lift).

     For one of many things, I'm forever thankful to [my dad](http://obits.dignitymemorial.com/dignity-memorial/obituary.aspx?n=Feliciano+%22Chano%22-Santos&lc=4619&pid=173189675&mid=6199203) for teaching me auto repair.

+* Coding and coding-related plans for this coming week:
+    * Finish reviewing *Chapter 9 - Functions* of [C Programming: A Modern Approach, Second Edition](http://www.amazon.com/gp/product/0393979504/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0393979504&linkCode=as2&tag=6767151-20&linkId=FXGSFN72DGVZSLIR) and start working on the chapter's Programming Projects.